intrig-unicamp/macsad/README.md

 We will use veth'x' interfaces with this example.
 Veth1 and veth2 will be part of the switch.
 We will send packet to veth0 and monitor at veth3.
 Similary we will send packet to veth3 and recieve the packets at veth0.

-Is necessary to use the MAC addresses of veth1 and veth2 interfaces while forming the packets.
+It is necessary to use the MAC addresses of veth1 and veth2 interfaces while forming the packets.

 Let us assume that the MAC addresses are:

 veth3 - a2:5e:37:ac:a1:7f